 Access to your records

-The Data Protection Act 1998 entitles an individual to access the records about them held by Children's Services.
+The General Data Protection Regulations (GDPR) and Data Protection Act 2018 entitles an individual to access the records about them held by Children's Services.

 This is called a subject access request (SAR).

 You can see what Children’s Services staff have recorded about you unless the law allows this information to be withheld.
 Your request can include information that is held either electronically on databases or on paper records.